 How can you help?

-Reduce the number of choices they need to make
+- Reduce the number of choices that need to made

-Offer choices earlier in the day when they’re less tired
+- Offer choices earlier in the day when the person is less tired

-Allow plenty of time for decisions and don’t rush
+- Allow plenty of time for decisions and don’t rush them

-Allow them to communicate choices nonverbally (by pointing to it or picking it up)
+- Give them the option to communicate choices nonverbally (by pointing to it or picking it up)

 - Practice comparing things, spotting commonalities and differences